Sling TV rolls out a better DVR with an option to protect recordings, record from Fox

 Alongside the upgraded feature set, Sling’s DVR is also now available on an expanded array of devices, including now Xbox One.
 In addition, the DVR works on Amazon Fire TVs and Fire tablets, Android mobile devices, Android TVs, Apple TVs, Roku streaming players and Roku TVs.
 Support for Windows 10, AirTV Player and iOS devices is expected in a matter of weeks.

-The DVR feature also now works on more channels, too, thanks to an agreement with Fox.
+The DVR feature now works on more channels, too, thanks to an agreement with Fox.
 That means you’ll be able to record from Fox’s local networks (where available), Fox Sports 1 (FS1), Nat Geo, and FX.
 But, similar to YouTube TV, if the show is available from Fox on-demand, you’ll be switched over to watch that content instead.

 The new DVR features are available on all devices supporting Cloud DVR, except for “DVR folders” – which, as noted, is first available on Roku.